Disclaimer 1: I’m working on Plausible Analytics, a simple, lightweight, open-source and privacy-friendly alternative to Google Analytics.

 Other than people sharing links with me, I rarely encounter AMP in the wild.
 It is possible to restrict Google AMP from your life both as a web user and as a web developer.
 Here’s how you can fight back against Google AMP.

-After using Macs for about fifteen years, I recently switched to Linux as my main operating system and I’m enjoying it.
+After using Macs for about fifteen years, I switched to Linux as my main operating system in July of 2018 and I’m enjoying it.
 Here’s an introduction to Linux that may help you if you too are looking for a change.

 These ethical alternatives will help you de-Google-ify your life, have a calmer and far less intrusive online experience.
 You’ll be in better control of your energy, with fewer distractions from companies that want to engage you and with more focus on things you care about.